-Shin'en 2 is a interplanetary satellite built by students at Kagoshima University in Japan that will carry a 145 to 435 MHz linear transponder into a deep space heliocentric orbit.
+Shin'en 2 is a interplanetary satellite built by students at Kyushu Institute of Technology and Kagoshima University, AUT in Japan that carries a 145 to 435 MHz linear transponder into a deep space heliocentric orbit.

 The 15 kg spacecraft, measuring 490 × 490 × 475 mm, features a lightwight thermoplastic CFRP structure.
 It is powered by solar cells on the polyheadral surface of the satellite body.
 Shin'en 2 will orbit the Sun in an elliptic orbit between Venus and Mars.
 Its inclination will be almost zero, which means Shin'en 2 will stay in the Earth’s equatorial plane.
 The distance from the Sun will be between 0.7 and 1.3 AU.